ruchspatil/ruchspatil/README.md

 ### Hello there, I'm [Ruchita](https://ruchspatil.github.io/)
 Engineer | Analyst 👩🏻‍💻 | Proficient in Python | DSA | Intern @MaxgenTechnologies

-Final year student with a Bachelor (B.Tech) degree in Data science engineering, bringing statistical and predictive analytics expertise and ability to work within a range of data environments.
-Proven ability to increase data extraction efficiency and accuracy, with strong skills in research and programming methodologies.
+Final year student with a Bachelor (B.Tech) degree in Computer engineering (DS), bringing programming expertise.
+Looking to apply practical experience in a junior engineer role for Query Technology Solutions.
+Proven ability to work in a practical environment with strong skills in programming methodologies.

 - :paperclip: Visit my website: <a href="https://ruchspatil.github.io/" target="blank">https://ruchspatil.github.io/</a>
 - :mailbox: Reach me at: <a href="mailto: ruchita20.patil@gmail.com">ruchita20.patil@gmail.com</a>